saivenkatesh304/ToDo_Java/README.md

 # 📌 SBB3 ToDo - Java Web Application

 ## 🚀 Overview
 SBB3 ToDo is a Java-based web application that allows users to register, log in, and manage their tasks efficiently.
-It utilizes **JDBC, Servlets, JSP**, and **MySQL** for backend operations and **Apache Tomcat** as the web server.
+It utilizes JDBC, Servlets, JSP, and MySQL for backend operations and Apache Tomcat as the web server.
----

 ## ⚙️ Software Requirements